Bamboozle98/REU/Data/Data_README.md

 Removing 'Bing-saurischia' created a new problem however, I had lost almost half of my entire dataset.
 I determined that I had to supplement my dataset with more images.
 I found a google chrome image scraper and re-tooled it for my purposes, then scraped over ~15,000 images.
 The scraper I used can be found the 'data_scraper' directory in this repository.
 Please read the 'scraper_README' which clarifies the origin of the scraper and what changes I made to it.
 Using the scraper, I scraped google for images related to every genus with these keywords, _name_ fossil, _name_ skeleton, and _name_ skull where 'name' refers to a particular genus in my dataset.
 For example 'Dilophosaurus fossil', 'Dilophosaurus skelton', and 'Dilophosaurus skull'.
 Each keyword had a limit of 100 images, however, it was rare that the scraper found 100 images for any search.
 These images were stored in a seperate folder organized by genus name which were created using the 'directory_creation.py' file.
 Over 15,000 images were scraped in total.

 ### 3. Data cleaning:
 I went through every image one-by-one and determined whether or not it belonged in that class.
 As mentioned before, I am not an expert or novice paleontologist.
 I struggle to identify the distinctions between Tarbosaurus and Tyrannosaurus based on close-up images of their skulls.
 That being said, the google image scraper would frequently provide images that were obviously incorrect.
 For instance, finding a sauropod in the spinosaurus folder.
 These obvious errors I felt comfortable rectifying.
+Additionally, for every genus, I would use google to determine what holotypes of each genus existed which would tell me what fossils we had of each genus, how much of a full reconstruction we had, and if the genus was valid.
+This process helped me with the genera that I had a harder time identifying myself.
 Afterwards, I copied all the images into the approriate folders of my theropod dataset.
 After attempting to run my new dataset, I realized the 'flow_from_directory' function I was using from the Tensorflow library did not work with certain file types that I had scraped from the web.
 Subsequently, the model would generate less predictions than there were files in my test folder.
 Those file types included .gif, .mbp, .mpo, and extensionless files.
 I had to remove theses file types with the 'file_scrubber.py' file in order for the function to identify the actual amount of images in each folder and generate the approriate amount of predictions.
 Once the data was fully clean, I copied the scraped images into the actual dataset using the 'data_copy_paste.py' file.
 This concluded the changes to Version 4 of my dataset.

 ## Version 5
 Version 5 is Version 4 with certain folders removed.
 While cleaning the data in Version 4, I took notes on which classes I thought may be ill-suited for model classification.
 The reasons I used for determining if a class was ill-suited included the class sharing many images with another class, the class having a low image count post supplementation, the class representing a dubious genus, or if I was too unsure about whether the images in a class actually belonged to that genus.

-After I modified the data directory, I ran the 'data_split.py' file on my new modified theropod folder.
-This script split the available data into a training set, a validation set, and a testing set with the ratios 80%, 10%, and 10% respectively.
-These are the data files I reference for data generation within my models.
-For instance:

-    tr_data = ImageDataGenerator()
-    train_data = tr_data.flow_from_directory(directory="E:/My Data v.3/split_data/train",
-                                             target_size=(224, 224))

-is an example of how I load these datasets into my models.
+Below are the classes I removed from Version 4:

+Caudipteryx

+Coelurus

+Conchoraptor

+Dromiceiomimus

+Erlikosaurus

+Falcarius

+Fukuiraptor

+Halszkaraptor

+Jinfengopteryx

+Juravenator

+Mapusaurus

+Marshosaurus

+Megaraptor

+Metriacanthosaurus

+Pelelcanimimus

+Procertosaurus

+Protarchaeopteryx

+Qianzhousaurus

+Rahonavis

+Rajasaurus

+Rugops

+Saurophaganx

+Sauronithoides

+Scipionyx

+Siamotyrannus

+Sinocalliopteryx

+Troodon

+Velocisaurus

+Xuanhanosaurus

+Zhenyuanlong

+Zhuchengtyrannus

+Post class removal, there are 11,620 Files, 50 Folders The reasoning for why I removed certain classes and kept others can be found in the 'Data Class Changes' file in the 'Research Notes' Directory.